Jiankun0830/ISTD50043_bookReview/Readme.md

 curl https://raw.githubusercontent.com/Jiankun0830/ISTD50043_bookReview/master/setup.sh | sudo bash
 ```
 ### Setup Reminder
-1. Please make sure there are more >= 3 elastic ip address quota on this region for use, this is very important :)
+1. Please make sure there are more >= 3 elastic ip address quota on this region (SIngapore) for use, this is very important :)
 Please input the aws credentials and number of datanode you want to choose, you will have the option of number of datanodes NUM= 1,3,7
 2. We will set up all the ec2 instances in region ap-southeast-1 (Singapore) , and all the AMI images for instances are within Singapore region.
 3. To access to the front end, as we screenshotted in the report, there are 3 ways to find the IP address of the web server.
 Once we find the IP address for the web app, just paste it on the browser, you will automatically be directed to the homepage. e.g. http://35.161.123.244